 When undertaking any type of project that involves painting, it’s important to ensure the surface of the material is clean and prepared accordingly to achieve the best results.
 When you don’t clean the metal before painting, it can impact the quality of the paint job and the finished work.
-Let’s take a look at how to clean metal before painting for the best results, what to clean metal with before painting, and why it’s important.
+Let’s take a look at how to clean metal before painting for the best results, what to clean metal with before painting, and why it’s important to prepare the metal.

 Why is it important to prepare metal before painting?

 Regardless of what type of metal or item you are painting, you need to ensure you have a good surface to apply the paint.
 When painting metal fences, cars, furniture, or gates, you’ll want the paint job to look professional.
 In order to achieve this, you need the surface of the metal to be free from dirt, oil, or grime.
 These can all get in the way of the paint adhering to the metal, which can leave you with streaks or chips in the paint.

 With proper preparation of your metal surface, you’ll find the paint immediately adheres to the metal.
 Any rust or debris could stop this from happening, which could mean the paint takes longer to dry or can’t stay on the metal at all.
 Especially when you are painting metal for commercial purposes, you need to ensure you offer your clients the quality of work they expect.
 Otherwise, you may find they are unhappy with the finished results and ask you to repeat the process again.

 How to Clean Metal Before Painting in 3 Steps

 By following the steps below, you can avoid the potential issues we’ve shared above and ensure you have a clean metal surface to paint.
 The paint will then effectively adhere to the metal, allowing you to create a stunning finished product.